 “Josh Lucas and I did a film together recently and he opened my eyes to something that I had been unaware of,” Bale said with a laugh.
 “He informed me that all of the other actors thought that I was the worst actor they’d ever seen.”

 “He was telling me they kept looking at me and talking about me, saying, ‘Why did Mary fight for this guy?
 He’s terrible.’
 And it wasn’t until he saw the film that he changed his mind.
 And I was in the dark completely about that critique.”

 In American Psycho, Lucas plays Craig McDermott, one of the pack of friends/rivals who kill time with Bateman.
-Their most famous moment together in the film is likely the “business card scene” in which Lucas provides atmospherics by smoking, coolly and judgmentally, as his colleagues try to out-impress one another with their cards.
+Their most famous moment together in the film is likely the “business card scene” in which Lucas provides atmospherics by smoking, coolly and judgmentally, as his colleagues try to faux-casually one-up each other with their business cards.

 American Psycho was a huge role for Bale, opening doors to Christopher Nolan’s Dark Knight trilogy, among other films.
 Ford v.
 Ferrari is the latest in a series of roles in which he demonstrates his ability to disappear completely into the lives of others.
 He plays Ken Miles, the real-life mechanic and driver who becomes Ford’s best hope of winning the prestigious Le Mans race in 1966.
 The film’s Oscar nominations included Best Picture.